Amravati district: Languages

 At the time of the 2011 Census of India, 66.83% of the population in the district spoke Marathi, 11.86% Urdu, 8.20% Korku, 7.35% Hindi, 1.85% Gondi and 1.09% Sindhi as their first language.

 Marathi is the official and the most spoken language in the district.
 The dialect spoken here is called Varhadi dialect.
 Deccani Urdu is also prominent among the Muslim community.
 Korku and Gondi languages are also spoken by a significant number of people.

-Transport

-Important railway stations are Badnera Junction and Amravati Main Terminal under Bhusawal-Badnera Section of Bhusawal Division of Central Railway.
-The other stations under meter gauge are Wan Road Dhulghat and Dabka.
-These are under Purna - Khandwa section of South Central Railway.
-The stations under narrow gauge are Achalpur, Anjangaon Surji and Daryapur under Narrow Gauge Branch lines viz Murtajapur-Achalpur of Bhusawal Division of Central Railway.

-Amravati - Narkhed line has been ready since January 2014.
-Railways are now available to travel from Narkhed to Bhusaval.
-Warud's railway station has been given the name Warud Orange City because it is the biggest exporter of oranges from all over India.

-The Amravati - Chandur Bazar - Morshi - Warud Orange City - Narkher railway track is electrified.